troessner/articles/draft-how-does-mutant-work.markdown

 This means `Mutant` replaced the `@enabled` with an unconditional `true` and none of our tests broke.

-Please keep the example project and `Mutant` call from above in the back of your head, I'll refer to this throughout the article.
+Please keep the example project and `Mutant` call from above in the back of your head - I'll refer to this example throughout the article.

 ### Prerequisites for this article